sylvainbonnot/industrial-audio-rag/README.md

 }
 ```

 The **vector** part of this data corresponds to an embedding of the payload part.
+It gives us access to a kind of "fuzzy search" ("find sounds similar to this one"): points that are close to each other in the embedding space correspond to similar objects.
+The **payload** part allows some convenient filtering (eg "get all bearings") that the vector part could not offer.
+The two aspects complement each other.

 ```mermaid
 flowchart LR